tacticalBeard-dev/claude-code-hooks/README.md

 1. Check regex patterns in `blockedDirs`
 2. Escape special regex characters (e.g., `\\\\.git/`)
-3. Enable verbose mode
+3. Enable verbose mode to see pattern matching
-4. Verify hook is running
+4. Verify hook is running (see above)

 ### Commands Incorrectly Blocked

 1. Add command pattern to `allowedCommands`
 2. Adjust `blockedDirs` patterns to be more specific
-3. Use verbose mode to debug
+3. Use verbose mode to see why it's blocked
+4. Check for false positives in patterns

+### Pattern Not Matching

+Common issues:
+- Forgot to escape dots: Use `\\\\.git/` not `.git/`
+- Too many/few backslashes: JSON needs 4 for regex dot
+- Pattern too broad: `".*dist.*"` matches "distributed"
+- Pattern too narrow: `"^dist$"` won't match `dist/`

 ## Contributing